 “There was no chance I could get into college, not that I had bothered applying anywhere.
 By fate, our church had a missionary program in Brazil that summer.
-A neighbor’s son had gone the year before.
-Supposedly, he came back a ‘different boy, all straightened out.’
+A neighbor’s son had gone the year before and he’d supposedly returned from the trip a ‘different boy, all straightened out.’
 My parents were sold and I was destined for Sao Paulo, Brazil.”

-“I was to volunteer in a youth center.
-It was an after school program to keep teenagers off the streets.
-The brochure the church gave my parents said that I would ‘experience what life is like as a local Brazilian.’
-And I would ‘immerse’ myself in the local culture.
+“I was to volunteer in a youth center at an after school program intended to keep teenagers off the streets.
+The brochure the church gave my parents said that I would ‘be immersed in the local culture and experience what life is like as a local Brazilian.’
 If they had known the local culture that I would be immersed in, I think they probably would have kept me home and gotten me a job at the McDonald’s.”

 “How long were you there?”
 I asked, finishing off the last of my fries.

 “Two horrible months,” she replied, sliding her half finished salad out of the way.
 I had to stop myself from sliding it in front of me.